 Keep the following in mind when sharing scenes:

-- Scene Viewer will warn you if your scene or any of the layers in the scene are not shared with the public.
+- Scene Viewer will warn you if the scene or any of the layers in the scene are not shared with the public.
 If you want your scene to be accessible to the public, you must share the layers and scene with everyone.

-- Most ArcGIS Living Atlas layers are free to use in your scenes and can be viewed by anyone.
+- Most ArcGIS Living Atlas layers are free to use in scenes and can be viewed by anyone.
 However, some of the layers require an organizational account to view and, in some cases, consume credits and require privileges.
 These layers are identified in the item details.

 - To share a scene publicly that contains subscriber content or premium content, you can create a scene-based app and configure it to allow access to the content through your organizational subscription.
 (Your subscription will incur any credit costs.)